zakaria-shahen/my-would-you-rather/README.md

 <!-- [Demo Video](https://www.youtube.com/watch?v=xfmSkLAL__Q) -->

-# Schema Project
+# My Would You Rather (redux, react,..)
 website to vote for questions
 This project is an application of what you learned in
 - redux,
-- other: react-router, react, material ui, and more..✌️
+- other: react-router v6, react, material ui, and more..✌️

 A site to vote on questions contains the following features
 - login